Flipt is built and delivered as a single standalone Linux binary. Head to the Installation section for more details.

 Flipt separate read/write tier deployment configuration

-Flipt ships with metrics, logging and tracing around both behaviour and system performance metrics.
+Flipt ships with metrics, logging and tracing around both behavior and system performance metrics.
 These pieces of telemetry can be useful for understanding the constraints within your setup of Flipt.
 We recommend reading the Configuration: Observability section to understand more about how to extract these measurements.